Contributing to documentation¶

 If you know where a file resides in the Netdata repository already, you can skip the step of beginning on the documentation site and go directly to GitHub.

 Once you’ve clicked the pencil icon on GitHub, you’ll see a full Markdown version of the file.
 Make changes as you see

 fit.
 You can use the

 Preview changes button to ensure your Markdown syntax is working properly.

 Propose file change header, write in a descriptive title for your requested change.
 Beneath that, add a

 concise descrition of what you’ve changed and why you think it’s important.
 Then, click the

 After you’ve hit that button, jump down to our instructions on pull requests and cleanup for your next steps.

-If you’re going to make significant documentation contributions, or contribute often,
+cleanup.
+If you’re going to make significant documentation contributions, or contribute often, we recommend the

 Edit documentation locally¶